rkmtlab/multi-ems/README.md

 Michinari Kono, U-Tokyo ( mkono50529[at]gmail.com )

 Acknowledgements for Keisuke Shiro, Akira Matsuda, Yota Takakura, Yoshio Ishiguro, Takashi Miyaki, and Jun Rekimoto for assisting the work/repo for both current and prior versions.

+## Publications

+Michinari Kono, Yoshio Ishiguro, Takashi Miyaki, and Jun Rekimoto.
+2018.
+Design and Study of a Multi-Channel Electrical Muscle Stimulation Toolkit for Human Augmentation.
+In Proceedings of the 9th Augmented Human International Conference (AH '18).
+ACM, New York, NY, USA, Article 11, 8 pages.
+DOI: https://doi.org/10.1145/3174910.3174913

 ## License